pubuduishandev/pubuduishandev/README.md

 ### 🚀 About Me

-I'm Pubudu Ishan Wickrama Arachchi, an Software Engineer who recently completed a Bachelor’s degree at the Faculty of Technology, University of Colombo, with a Second Class (Lower Division) Honours (GPA: 3.09).
+I'm Pubudu Ishan Wickrama Arachchi, a Software Engineer who recently completed a Bachelor’s degree at the Faculty of Technology, University of Colombo, with a Second Class (Lower Division) Honours (GPA: 3.09).
 With a strong foundation in both mobile and web development, I specialize in creating intuitive, user-centered applications that solve real-world problems.

 My journey in software engineering has equipped me with expertise in modern technologies including Flutter, Vue.js, Laravel, Firebase, React, and various frameworks.
 I'm also passionate about UI/UX design and believe that great code should always be paired with an exceptional user experience.